stefanofa/awesome/TOPICS.md

 ## ast-grep

-*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
-Automate code migrations, cleanups, and refactors for you, your team, and the community.
-AI-powered and CLI-first.
+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The command line tool for building, sharing, and running codemods.
+From quick cleanups to complex migrations.
+AI-friendly, and language-agnostic.

 ## cleanup

-*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
-Automate code migrations, cleanups, and refactors for you, your team, and the community.
-AI-powered and CLI-first.
+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The command line tool for building, sharing, and running codemods.
+From quick cleanups to complex migrations.
+AI-friendly, and language-agnostic.

 ## codemod

-*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
-Automate code migrations, cleanups, and refactors for you, your team, and the community.
-AI-powered and CLI-first.
+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The command line tool for building, sharing, and running codemods.
+From quick cleanups to complex migrations.
+AI-friendly, and language-agnostic.

 *   [honeycombio/gritql](https://github.com/honeycombio/gritql) - GritQL is a query language for searching, linting, and modifying code.

 ## jscodeshift

-*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
-Automate code migrations, cleanups, and refactors for you, your team, and the community.
-AI-powered and CLI-first.
+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The command line tool for building, sharing, and running codemods.
+From quick cleanups to complex migrations.
+AI-friendly, and language-agnostic.

 ## migration

-*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
-Automate code migrations, cleanups, and refactors for you, your team, and the community.
-AI-powered and CLI-first.
+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The command line tool for building, sharing, and running codemods.
+From quick cleanups to complex migrations.
+AI-friendly, and language-agnostic.

 ## refactoring

-*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
-Automate code migrations, cleanups, and refactors for you, your team, and the community.
-AI-powered and CLI-first.
+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The command line tool for building, sharing, and running codemods.
+From quick cleanups to complex migrations.
+AI-friendly, and language-agnostic.

 *   [honeycombio/gritql](https://github.com/honeycombio/gritql) - GritQL is a query language for searching, linting, and modifying code.

 ## ts-morph

-*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
-Automate code migrations, cleanups, and refactors for you, your team, and the community.
-AI-powered and CLI-first.
+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The command line tool for building, sharing, and running codemods.
+From quick cleanups to complex migrations.
+AI-friendly, and language-agnostic.

 ## upgrade

-*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The end-to-end platform for creating, sharing, and running codemods with engines like jscodeshift, ast-grep, ts-morph, and more.
-Automate code migrations, cleanups, and refactors for you, your team, and the community.
-AI-powered and CLI-first.
+*   [codemod-com/codemod](https://github.com/codemod-com/codemod) - The command line tool for building, sharing, and running codemods.
+From quick cleanups to complex migrations.
+AI-friendly, and language-agnostic.

 ## ast